News & Events

 - Volunteer.
 Donate.
 Advocate: There are many ways you can help Foodlink better serve our neighbors in need:

 - Government Proclamations: In years past, City Hall and the NYS Senate & Assembly have designated September as Hunger Action Month.
 We have sent letters to many local leaders once again, asking them to help raise awareness for an issue that affects so many of their constituents.
 (Update: City Hall and Mayor Lovely Warren have issued a proclamation.
 View it here.)

 - Lighting of the Library: The Rundell Library in Downtown Rochester will ‘go orange’ for Foodlink by displaying orange lighting September 1-14.

 - Hunger Action Day: Orange is the color of hunger (the first food stamps were orange).
 On Sept.
 14, wear orange to show your support and raise awareness.

 - “On an empty stomach …”: The theme for this year’s Hunger Action Month is that Americans who suffer from hunger cannot reach their full potential.
 YOU can bring awareness to this devastating feeling by participating in a quick exercise on social media. | Print me out, share with the world

 - Social Media: Connect with us on Facebook, Twitter, YouTube and Instagram.
 Change your Facebook and Twitter profile and cover pics to orange.
 Then post pictures online and tag #hungeractionmonth and mention @foodlinkny.

-- Fill the Bus: Our annual campaign to urge the public to donate food for our BackPack Program, which we coordinate with 13WHAM, Fox Rochester, the CW and Wegmans, runs Sept.
-9-24.
-Look out for details soon regarding a kickoff event on the 9th!
+- Fill the Bus: Our annual campaign to urge the public to donate food for our BackPack Program, which we coordinate with Wegmans, 13WHAM ABC, WUHF Fox Rochester, and CW Rochester, begins Sept.
+8. Look out for details soon regarding a kickoff event!

 Hunger Action Month is about action.
 Donate.
 Volunteer.
 Advocate.
 Do what you can to help end hunger is this community.